On the many Dirichlet Laplacians on a non-convex polygon and their approximations by point interactions

 is dense in $H^1_0(\Omegasf)$, $0\in \rho (\Delta^F_\Omegasf)$, $-\Delta^F_\Omegasf$ has a compact resolvent, and its spectrum consists of an infinite sequence of strictly positive eigenvalues each having finite multiplicity, $\lambda_1(\Omegasf)$ being simple.
 We call $\Delta^F_\Omegasf$ the {\it Friedrichs-Dirichlet Laplacian}.

-In the case $\Omegasf$ is piecewise regular, in particular is a plane curvilinear polygon, there is another way to produce a self-adjoint Dirichlet Laplacians on $L^2(\Omegasf)$.

-From now on we suppose that $\Omegasf\subset \RE^2$ is a plane bounded open curvilinear polygon (cups points are not allowed) which coincides with a plane polygon in the neighborhood of any (eventual) non-convex corner.
+In the case $\Omegasf$ is piecewise regular there is another way to produce a self-adjoint Dirichlet Laplacian on $L^2(\Omegasf)$.
+Thus from now on we suppose that $\Omegasf\subset \RE^2$ is a planar bounded open curvilinear polygon (cups points are not allowed) which coincides with a planar polygon in the neighborhood of any (eventual) non-convex corner.